 Transcripts (High Schools Only)

-The following is a mock-up of what the new transcripts will look like incorporating the new grading policies as well as having a blending of numbers and letters:
+The following is a mock-up of what transcripts will look like showing both the letter-based (A-F) symbols and number-based (4-0) symbols.

 In the blue box for Theatre 1-2, this student received a B for both semesters each of which resulted in .5 credit and 3 points to be averaged into their GPA.
 Two classes below is a Geometry 1-2 Honors course and will see this student earned a B in the first semester but because this is a weighted honors course, they earned 4 points towards their GPA and for the second semester earned a C which equated to 3 points.
 These examples reflect the traditional reporting on current transcripts.

-In the green box this student took the AP United States History course under the new grading system.
+In the green box this student took the AP United States History course with a number-based grading scale.
 Since AP courses are also weighted, you will see that this student earned a 4 as a grade for both semesters and for each semester they earned .5 credit and a 5 is averaged into their GPA.